Petershill Park

 Petershill Park is a leisure centre and football stadium located in the Springburn suburb of Glasgow, the largest city in Scotland.
 It has a third generation full-size outdoor football pitch, and has floodlights.

-It is host to the men's West of Scotland Football League football sides Petershill and Caledonian Locomotives.
+It is host to the men's West of Scotland Football League football side Petershill and formerly Caledonian Locomotives (until their dissolution in 2026).
 The women's football teams Glasgow City and Partick Thistle Women also play their home games at the stadium.
 It is known locally as The Peasy which is also the nickname of the Petershill club.

 History

 Petershill had spent most of their existence (since 1935) playing at the old Petershill Park.
 In 2005, it was demolished and replaced with a modern structure that could also be used by the local community.
 This was also to be known as Petershill Park.
 The two grounds occupied the same general location but were on adjacent plots - the old ground was closer to Southloch Street (a section of boundary wall with the club crest still exists there) and had a north-south orientation of its playing field, while the new ground is east-west.